gurunathan-r/gR00t/webpage/notes/PHP.md

 cookie  - info about a user stored in the user browser setcookie("fav_food"     - key    ,"pizza"    - value  ,time()   + 86000  - time to expire , "/");
-sessions are started before displayin
+sessions are started before displaying any html is displayed